By John Corrigan

 Event sponsors have been creating AdWords campaigns against event-based keywords that point to a landing page asking for a meeting for years now.

-Use Tweetdeck to Discover + Engage with Other Attendees & Sponsors
+Use Tweetdeck to Discover and Engage with Other Attendees and Sponsors

 Ask Your LinkedIn Network if They Know Anyone Attending